ezekg/graphite/README.md

 ### Usage

 Font paths are relative to your `config.rb` or your `$LOAD_PATH`, so not necessarily the Sass file you're importing from.
-Graphite will automatically exit your Sass directory with `../` when outputting your fonts.
+Graphite will automatically find the relative path between your Sass file and your font directory.

 ```scss
 @import "fonts/lato?styles=200,700,200-italic,700-italic";